karlesleith/FPSCyberAttack/README.md

 ## Development
 During the process of development I learned how to develop a 3D Game in Unity.
 The sceneraio of a randomlly Generated Maze, database login and Networking has been built from scratch.
 I have created a low poly world and objects using a combination of Unity and Blender, All the scripts have been writen from scratch to achieve the feel I wanted, (Eg. Locking the camera rotation on the Y - Axis), I am leaving this game open for futher development as I want to have a release on Itch.io, and further senarios can be implemented with a more complex architechure.
 I also belive with some effort, this game will able to be ported to Mobile and WebGL.

+### Software Architecture

+## Conclusion

+To ﬁnish up this project, Over the last 9 months I have created a Multiplayer FPS(First Person Shooter), with a procedually generated world, and functionality to connect to a MySQL Server.
+I have learned alot about Maze building algorithms and the Unity Engine and its limitations.
+It was my intention to make a game that I would have enjoyed growing up based on my interests as a child, but also balance being able to show my skills in programming, Algorithmic eﬃciency and Object Orientation, and I believe that I have achieve that.

 ## Built with
 	Unity 5.6